robjg/oddjob/README.txt

 Deferred to A Later Version
 ---------------------------
 - Add Parent Started State to User Guide.
 Document thread, and services.
-- Find cut and paste bug where the old version of a job with an id is left in the ComponentPool.
 - PropertiesJob after deserialisation is wrong.
 The properties recovered from the stream are override properties and aren't removed on reset.
 Also describeable doesn't work.